 The SACM Information Model discusses Tasks in a few places, including the Collector, Evaluator, and Reporting sections.
-Tasks represent of notion of "do something at this time."
+Tasks represent of notion of "do something at this time", "do something until told otherwise", or "do X when Y occurs".
 OVAL does not support any notion of a tasking model as currently defined.